“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 C. Tropical Cyclones (also known as Hurricanes or Typhoons)

 In much of the trade wind belt the weather is very consistent – small convection clouds, occasional afternoon showers (heavier, more frequent in summer because of higher temperatures and uplift).
 Mild storms, associated with easterly waves also occur.
 The exceptions are known as Tropical Cyclones.
 The terms “hurricanes” (used in the Atlantic Ocean) and “typhoons” (used in the Pacific Ocean) are also used to describe tropical cyclones.
+In the Mediterranean Sea, severe cylcones are often called “medicanes.”
 They are synonyms.
+Different words are used in different parts of the world.

 Tropical storms are categorized based on their sustained wind strength